isb-cgc/readthedocs/docs/source/sections/VariantSQLExamples.rst

       AND POS BETWEEN 20000 and 5000000
       AND analysis_workflow_type like "%LiftOver%"

-We demonstrate a join in the query below between the TARGET vcf table and the TARGET RNAseq table to get information for the TARGET-ALL-P3 to identify mutations in the FOXD4 gene.
+We demonstrate a join in the query below between the TARGET VCF table and the TARGET RNAseq table to get information for the TARGET-ALL-P3 to identify mutations in the FOXD4 gene.

 .. code-block:: sql